martialblog/docker-limesurvey/README.md

 The `apache` image comes with an Apache Webserver and PHP installed.

-This image is also available as `rootless` with `www-data` as default user.
+This image is also available in a `rootless` variant with `www-data` as default user and Apache listening on 8080.
+Starting from 5.0, the `rootless` variant is the default for Apache images.

 ## Apache Configuration